sys-bio/tellurium/docs/antimony.rst

 In a sequential programming language, the above would result in different values being stored in k1 and k2.
 (This is how Jarnac works, for those familiar with that language/simulation environment.)
-In a pure model definition language like Antimony, 'pH', 'k1', 'k2', and even the formula '-log10(pH)' are static symbols that are being defined by Antimony statements, and not processed in any way.
-A simulator that requests the mathematical expression for k1 will receive the string '-log10(pH)'; the same string it will receive for k2.
-A request for the mathematical expression for pH will receive the string '8.2', since that's the last definition found in the file.
+In a pure model definition language like Antimony, ‘pH’, ‘k1’, ‘k2’, and even the formula ‘-log10(pH)’ are static symbols that are being defined by Antimony statements, and not processed in any way.
+A simulator that requests the mathematical expression for k1 will receive the string ‘-log10(pH)’; the same string it will receive for k2.
+A request for the mathematical expression for pH will receive the string ‘8.2’, since that’s the last definition found in the file.
 As such, k1 and k2 will end up being identical.

 As a side note, we considered having libAntimony store a warning when